Sales Of US Existing Homes Slip Slightly In August

-Sales of previously owned US homes fell in August, according to industry data released Thursday, but lower mortgage rates and growing supply were likely to boost the industry.
+WASHINGTON - Sales of previously owned US homes fell in August, according to industry data released Thursday, but lower mortgage rates and growing supply are likely to boost the industry.

 This was largely in line with the 3.90 million consensus that analysts expected.